dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 Additionally, we learned how to style widgets by using CSS modules.
 These modules provide all of the flexibility of CSS with the additional advantages of providing strongly typed and localized class names that allow a widget to be styled without the risk of affecting other aspects of the application.

-If you would like, you can download the completed [demo application](../assets/003_creating_widgets-finished.zip).
+If you would like, you can open the completed demo application on [codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/003_creating_widgets/demo/finished/biz-e-corp) or alternatively [download](../assets/003_creating_widgets-finished.zip) the project.

 In [Responding to events](../004_user_interactions/), we will explore the how to add event handlers to allow our application to respond to user interactions.